 Compliance Management System.

 The BMW Group Legal Compliance Code covers all aspects of legal compliance relevant to the BMW Group and provides an appropriate compliance framework for all associates.
 The BMW Group Code on Human Rights and Working Conditions outlines how the BMW Group promotes respect for human rights and implements the ILO core labor standards in its business activities.
 These codes apply to all locations worldwide and to all business areas, as well as dealings with co-workers, customers, suppliers, business partners, and public agencies.
-Internal regulations also define clear rules of conduct for associates in certain focus areas, e.g. corruption prevention, antitrust compliance, and data protection.
+Further internal regulations define clear rules of conduct for associates in certain focus areas, e. g. corruption prevention, antitrust compliance, anti-money laundering, and data protection.

 Compliance Case Management coordinates compliance inquiries and tips from various contact points and develops appropriate measures.
 In particular, associates and external parties may contact the BMW Group Compliance Contact with compliance-related questions.
 The BMW Group also gives its associates the option of providing information regarding possible violations of the law within the company on an anonymous and confidential basis via the BMW Group SpeakUP Line.

 The BMW Group is firmly committed to responsible and lawful conduct.
 We also expect this of our business partners.

 Therefore, as part of the “BMW Group Business Relations Compliance” program, we implement a structured process of Compliance Due Diligence for selected business relationships with business partners.
 This is particularly relevant for BMW Group sales partners and certain service providers, such as sales intermediaries and consultants.
 On this basis, measures to avoid compliance risks are implemented with our business partners.
 These may include implementation of compliance training and specific monitoring activities.

 The primary objective is to create a long-term, reliable basis for our business relations.